ssire/case-tracker-manual/doc/supergrid-spec.md

 Everything between the `Verbatim` and the `Modals` elements define the **Grid section**, it defines the formular visual content.

-The `Commands`, `Bindings`, `Plugins` and `Hints` sections bind objects with user interface elements declared in the previous sections using the key pattern.
+The `Commands`, `Bindings`, `Plugins` and `Hints` sections bind objects with user interface elements declared in the Grid section using the key pattern.

 ### The `@Key` pattern